-The following summary of the material provisions of the 2016 Plan, as amended by the Plan Amendment, is not intended to be exhaustive and is qualified in its entirety by the terms of the 2016 Plan, which is included as Exhibit 10.6 to the Company's Registration Statement on Form 10, filed on November 7, 2016, and the terms of the Plan Amendment, a copy of which is set forth as Appendix A hereto.
+The following summary of the material provisions of the 2016 Plan, as further amended by the Plan Amendment, is not intended to be exhaustive and is qualified in its entirety by the terms of the 2016 Plan, which is included as Exhibit 10.6 to the Company's Registration Statement on Form 10 filed on November 7, 2016; the terms of the 2019 amendment to the 2016 Plan, which is included as Exhibit 10.2 the Company's Current Report on Form 8-K filed on May 2, 2019; and the terms of the Plan Amendment, a copy of which is set forth as Appendix A hereto.

 Shares Available Under the 2016 Plan.
-The 2016 Plan, as amended, has a maximum share reserve of 900,000 shares of our common stock, subject to the permitted adjustments as explained below.
+The 2016 Plan, as further amended, has a maximum share reserve of 1,900,000 shares of our common stock, subject to the permitted adjustments as explained below.
 Shares will return to the 2016 Plan, and will not reduce the number of shares available for issuance under the 2016 Plan, if the award: (1) expires or otherwise terminates without all of the shares covered by such award having been issued; (2) is settled in cash (i.e., the participant receives cash rather than stock); (3) is forfeited back to or repurchased by the Company because of the failure to meet a contingency or condition required to vest such shares in the participant; or (4) is reacquired by the Company in satisfaction of tax withholding obligations or as consideration for the exercise or purchase price of an award.